 Learning is central to a school's life and discussion of learning and teaching should be a high priority and a continuous process.
 People learn differently and students should be treated as individuals.
 Moreover it is recognised that physical and emotional well-being as well as self-esteem are critical to the process of learning.
-Students should feel successful and will flourish where they are treated positively by teachers.
-Learning will be promoted when teachers themselves are seen to be committed to their subjects and when students perceive that teachers are learners too.
+Students should feel successful and will flourish where they are treated positively by teachers, and as such their well-being is central to all learning and teaching.
+Learning will be promoted when teachers themselves are seen to be committed to and experts in their subjects and when students perceive that teachers are learners too.